 Data is the best asset to help you work smartly.
-By strategically collecting and analysing data about your business and customers, you can keep a pulse on the performance of your business activities in real time, respond quickly and strategically to changes, and make predictions to inform your future strategies.
+By strategically collecting and analyzing data about your business and customers, you can keep a pulse on the performance of your business activities in real-time, respond quickly and strategically to changes, and make predictions to inform your future strategies.

 4. Avoid complacency.

 Often, as we begin to make progress toward our goals, it’s easy to forget the hard work and discipline it took to make those initial gains—but just because you’ve overcome those “rookie” challenges, doesn’t mean the big win is guaranteed.
 You have to implement structures and processes to maintain your momentum and push you to the next level.